adimova/smarthome/docs/documentation/features/java.api.demo.md

 #### Module Handler Factory

 Module Handler Factory serves as provider of the Module Handlers.
 It registers itself as a service to inform the Automation Engine, handlers for which Module Types provides.
-The Automation Engine refer to it, giving it module and receive in response - a handler of the module.
+The Automation Engine refers to it, gives it a module and receives in response a handler of the module.
 A simple implementation of it can be seen into `WelcomeHomeHandlerFactory` class.

 ### Commands